PhilSole/music-tree/README.md

 - JS use event delegation
 - interesting idea of graph with nodes and edges.
 The edges could describe relationships
 - positioning is based on 3 directions, positive and negative.
 5th, Maj 3rd, Min 3rd.
 Could be part of button config file.
+- Dividing by 5 is the largeest meaningful division

 ## Tone.js notes
 - Some things to try to increase tone.js performance